 The SEC argues that the project’s emphasis on the team’s expertise inadvertently led investors to expect guaranteed profits from their NFT purchases.

-“Whether your offering involves beavers, chinchillas, or NFTs of animal origin, under federal securities laws, it is the economic reality of the transaction — not the labels you put on it or the underlying objects — that dictates whether it is an investment contract, and thus a security.”
+“Whether your offering involves beavers, chinchillas, or NFTs of animal origin, under federal securities laws, it is the economic reality of the transaction — SEC’s Regulatory Focus Shifts to NFTs not the labels you put on it or the underlying objects — that dictates whether it is an investment contract, and thus a security.”

 Gurbir Grewal, Director of the SEC’s Division of Enforcement

 Without admitting or denying the SEC’s allegations, the “Stoner Cats” project has agreed to pay a $1 million fine.
 Additionally, the project is required to reimburse defrauded investors and destroy all of the NFTs in its possession.
-“Stoner Cats,” caught in the regulatory smoke, is thus concluding its journey in a painful manner.
-The SEC’s accusation against an NFT project could be the first of many to come, serving as a cautionary tale for any NFT projects planning to launch in the months ahead.
+“Stoner Cats,” caught in the regulatory smoke, is thus concluding its journey painfully.
+The SEC’s Regulatory Focus Shifts to NFTs project could be the first of many to come, serving as a cautionary tale for any NFT projects planning to launch in the months ahead.